All Out (2021): Reception

-AEW President and Chief Executive Officer Tony Khan stated after the event that All Out was the most watched AEW PPV ever.
+AEW President and chief executive officer Tony Khan stated after the event that All Out was the most watched AEW PPV ever.
 Dave Meltzer, writing for the Wrestling Observer Newsletter, stated that All Out did over 205,000 PPV buys, for an estimated $10 million in PPV revenue, of which AEW would receive an estimated $4.01 million.
-Meltzer further wrote that this was the most bought non-WWE professional wrestling PPV ever, outdoing the 1999 Spring Stampede and the 1999 Uncensored PPVs.
+Meltzer further wrote that this was the most bought non-WWE professional wrestling PPV ever since either the WCW 1999 Spring Stampede or 1999 Uncensored PPVs.
 10,164 live tickets were sold, earning AEW $700,000.

-All Out received critical acclaim, particularly with regard to the cage match and the newsworthy surprise debuts.
+All Out received critical acclaim, particularly with regard to the cage match and the newsworthy surprise debuts, with many calling it one of the greatest wrestling pay-per-views of all time.
 Dave Meltzer stated that All Out is a candidate for the best U.S.-based PPV show in history.
 Although "a few" other shows were better than All Out based on "match quality", Meltzer felt that All Out truly excelled in its "atmosphere, news value, crowd, announcing match depth and creativity".
 On Wrestling Observer Radio, Meltzer and Bryan Alvarez agreed that the Lucha Brothers-Young Bucks match was the best cage match they had ever seen, and one of the best AEW matches ever.
 Meltzer rated the cage match 5.75 stars, Omega-Christian 4.25 stars, while Miro-Kingston, Moxley-Kojima, Baker-Statlander all received 4.00 stars.

 Writing for Pro Wrestling Dot Net, Jason Powell wrote that All Out was all "hits" and no "misses", one of his "favorite pro wrestling pay-per-view events", with a "great atmosphere".
 All Out exceeded his expectations as "the company delivered some huge surprises" and "Punk truly shined in his return", with no "blatantly obvious" ring rust from his long time away from a wrestling ring.
 Powell added that Allin became "a bigger star for having a competitive match with Punk".
 The cage match's "free for all format played to the strengths of both teams" by removing traditional tag team rules.
 Powell praised the teams for "not going ridiculously overboard with spots off the top of the massive cage".
 Meanwhile, the women's battle royale was described as "the perfect choice" to follow the "outstanding" cage match, as the "entrances and eliminations kept the fans engaged", while the Soho-Rosa finish was "strong and dramatic".
 Lastly, the pre-show match was "a good spot-fest" that "got the live crowd going."